Data Engineering

 Listings: Individual dataset offerings within an exchange.
 Each listing points to a BigQuery dataset or BigLake Iceberg table.
 Listings can be public, private (specific subscribers), or restricted.

 BigLake: BigQuery's managed external table framework.
 BigLake tables point to GCS Parquet or Iceberg files.
-Access control is managed at the table level, not the storage level — the publisher controls access without exposing GCS bucket permissions.
+Access control is managed at the table level, not the storage level.
+The publisher controls access without exposing GCS bucket permissions.

 Pricing model: publisher pays for the GCS storage and Analytics Hub listing fee.
 Subscriber pays for BigQuery slot usage when querying.
 No per-row API costs for bulk queries.

-Schema evolution: because the data is physically in GCS (not copied), schema changes by the publisher are immediately visible to all subscribers — no migration required.
+Schema evolution: because the data is physically in GCS (not copied), schema changes by the publisher are immediately visible to all subscribers.
+No migration required.

 How VectorFin Uses This